wellcomecollection/docs/rfcs/052-concepts-pipeline/README.md

 ### The Knowledge Graph

 A knowledge graph that links different concepts will eventually exist.
-When it does, it can be used in a new stage in the pipeline.
+When it does, it can be used and/or populated in a new stage in the pipeline.

 ### Filtering Unused Concepts

 At first, we will simply use the entire set of imported concepts.
 This will be needed regardless of whether we filter them.
 Later, we can add a stage to filter the concepts based on what we actually use.
+This will likely come after the end of the pipeline described in this document, and will copy all matching concepts from the index created here into a new index which will become the Concepts Index used by the Concepts API and Catalogue pipeline.